OpenSees/OpenSeesDocumentation/source/user/manual/analysis/NormEnergyIncr.rst

 .. admonition:: Example:

-   The following examples demonstrate the command to create a NormEnergyIncr test whcih allows 10 iterations till failure with an energy increment :math:`0.5 (x^T b)` of **1.0e-2**.
+   The following examples demonstrate the command to create a NormEnergyIncr test which allows 10 iterations till failure with an energy increment :math:`0.5 (x^T b)` of **1.0e-2**.

    1. **Tcl Code**